 The Flavor of My Research

 I am a theory guy primarily interested in the mathematical modeling and analysis of several aspects in networked and distributed systems.
 My main goal is to reveal fundamental insights into the efficient design of communication systems.
-I like to solve problems that are challenging, interesting, and have good practical value.
+I like to solve problems that are challenging, interesting, and have good practical value and social impact.
 My Ph.D research is on investigating the important role of cyber-insurance markets in achieving a robust level of cyber-security, which is currently not present in the Internet due to several techno-social-economic constraints.
 Cyber-security is one of the most important and pressing issues in the current Internet age and doing research on improving cyber-security has been a great challenge for me, but at the same time gave me lot of fun.
 My research is inter-disciplinary in nature and lies at the boundary of information security, micro-economics, game theory, algorithms, stochastic processes, social graph theory, and systems optimization.
-As secondary Ph.D research, I also work on small scale practical problems related to network economics and applied game theory and mechanism design, and applications of secure multi-party computation in networking.
-In the near future, I plan to adopt the "theory-to-practice" approach in designing and building robust and efficient communication systems.
+As secondary Ph.D research, I also work on small scale practical problems related to network economics, applied game theory and mechanism design, and applications of secure multi-party computation in networking.
+In the near future, I plan to keep adopting the "theory-to-practice" approach in designing, analyzing, and building robust and efficient communication systems.